 Waterbeds and Lofts are not allowed.

 Quiet hours for all residence halls is defined as the hours between 10 p.m. and 8 a.m., Sunday through Thursday and 12 midnight and 8 a.m., Friday and Saturday nights.
-Individual floors may vote to expand these minimum requirements; hours must be agreed upon by the residents of that floor and the residence hall staff; quiet hours should be posted.
+Individual floors may vote to expand these minimum requirements; hours must be agreed upon by the residents of that floor and the residence hall staff; quiet hours are posted.
 Common courtesy should be considered 24 hours a day; excessive noise is not permitted at any time.
 This policy recognizes that the residence hall community consists of many diverse individuals with varying schedules.

 Congregating in the halls or common areas may create excessive noise.
 It is preferred these gatherings happen in the residence hall rooms with the doors closed.
 Residents that wish to use or practice musical instruments should be aware that Memorial Hall has practice rooms available for this purpose.
 Stereos and televisions are a frequent source of disturbances in the halls.
 Residents have many different musical tastes and preferred volume levels vary widely.
 Please consider using headphones for a higher volume; the sound from your room should not be heard in the hallway.